Durgesh-Joshi/QuizMaster-Mobile-Quiz-App/README.md

 # Android
-This is Android reposierity.All Android Project is present here.
+This is Android reposierity.All Android Project as well as report is present here.